QuentinOchem/ada-spark-rfcs/considered/rfc-oop-fields.rst

 - the package private view

 A public view that allows for additional fields to be declared is denoted by `with private` after its declaration.
-The private view of a record type can then be split between its own public and private sections:

 For example: